clux/modul8/docs/api.md

     modul8(dir+'/app/client/app.js')
       .data()
         .add('versions', {'user/edit':[0,3,1], 'user/profile':[1,0,0]} )
-        .add('models', {user: {name:String}} ))
+        .add('models', {user: {name:'clux', type:'String'}} ))
-        .add('started', function(){return new Date();})
-        .add('preserialized', "{'myKey':123}", true)
+        .add('preserialized', "{'myKey':123}")
+        .add('started', 'new Date()')
       .compile('./out.js');

-You can send almost anything to `data()`.
-Everything will be serialized using `JSON.stringify` and evaluated back on the client.
+Anything sent to `data()` that isn't a string will be serialized using `JSON.stringify` and evaluated back on the client.
-Objects that can not be serialized properly, like Date instances, will evaluate to strings on the client.
-Functions serialize with the `.toString()` method, and will not retain any closured state from the server.
-Such functions self execute at load.
+Note that certain objects cannot be serialized properly: Date instances, for instance, will evaluate to strings on the client.

-The `data::started` value would actually be the client's first loaded time, not the server's compile time.

-If it is difficult to provide an actual object, and would like to do the serialization yourself, you can pass in an optional third parameter to true.
-If set, it will force the string straight through.
-Make sure `eval(str)` gives what you want.

-Care should be employed when sending raw JavaScript strings or as raw Function objects to `data()`, if it does not evaluate properly, it will break your build.
-Granted, this is easy to detect in a the console, but writing functions/customJs for the data domain should be kept to a minimum.
-This is because this code will not be scanned for requires, and it could inject malicious code that ruin the robustness of modul8's browser structure.
-To send extra behaviour down from the server, consider instead writing a plugin.
+Functions will not serialize at all, and objects containing functions will likely lose those keys.

+If you pass a string, it will assume to be a valid serialization or valid code and assign it verbatim on its key as code.
+Thus, you should in general avoid passing down strings unless you have to.
+It is error prone, and can break your build (although a quick source inspection is likely to point out where it went wrong).
+If you do want to bundle extra behaviour with the data, either place this on a separate domain, or encapsulate this behaviour in a plugin with the data.

 A `.data()` call alternatively be made with an object of key=>string/serializableObj instead of chaining the key,vals on `.add()` individually.
-Note that this forces all keys to be serialized by modul8.

 The data attached above can be obtained on the client via `require()`

-- `require('data::models')`  -> {user: {name:String}}
+- `require('data::models')`  -> {user: {name:'clux', type:'String'}}
 - `require('data::versions')['user/edit']`  -> [0,3,1]
 - `require('data::started').getTime()` -> 1320697746356
 - `require('data::preserialized').myKey` -> 123

 ## Using Plugins

-Plugins are perhaps the most awesome feature of modul8.
-They are essentially shortcuts for exporting both data and code to a domain.
+Plugins are perhaps the coolest feature of modul8.
+They are neat shortcuts for exporting both data and code to a domain.
 This means the code can come with the data it depends on can be joined on the server so that you get a very modular programming structure.
 Note that all code that is exported by plugins have to be explicitly required to actually get pulled into the bundle.